persimmonsai/iDMA/README.md

 ## Documentation
 The [latest documentation](https://pulp-platform.github.io/iDMA) can be accessed pre-built.
+The [Morty docs](https://pulp-platform.github.io/iDMA/morty/index.html) provide the generated description of the SystemVerilog files within this repository.

 ## Publications
 If you use iDMA in your work or research, you can cite us: